 While CITES has helped to save a myriad of terrestrial species, the effort to list sharks and marine fish is still a relatively new ground and has resulted in difficult battles.
 Sharks have been on CITES agenda since 1994 with CITES trade controls going into effect for basking and whale sharks in 2002, great white sharks in 2004, and CITES trade ban for 6 out of the 7 sawfishes in 2007.

 In April 2016, we applauded the growing support for proposals to control trade in thirteen commercially valuable shark and ray species.
-Until CITES CoP17, we’re mobilizing our community and presenting strong arguments in support of the devil rays, thresher sharks and silky shark Appendix II proposals submitted by the Maldives, Fiji and Sri Lanka and supported by fifty CITES Parties including the European Union.
+In the run-up to CITES CoP17, we mobilized our community and presented strong arguments in support of the devil rays, thresher sharks and silky shark Appendix II proposals submitted by the Maldives, Fiji and Sri Lanka and supported by fifty CITES Parties including the European Union.

-#Divers4SharksNRays - Project AWARE’s latest global campaign in the fight to save sharks and rays at risk - rallies the scuba diving community to encourage CITES Parties to vote YES for sharks and rays this September and show decision makers that the dive community is serious about protecting sharks and rays from unsustainable, unmanaged and unregulated international trade.
+#Divers4SharksNRays - Project AWARE’s global campaign in the fight to save sharks and rays at risk - rallied the scuba diving community to encourage CITES Parties to vote YES for sharks and rays in September 2016 and show decision makers that the dive community is serious about protecting sharks and rays from unsustainable, unmanaged and unregulated international trade.

 We know from previous historic advances in international shark and ray conservation that the dive community can contribute to helping win protections for vulnerable shark and ray species.
-Through #Divers4SharksNRays, our collective voice can help bring a positive outcome for sharks and rays at CITES CoP17.
+Through #Divers4SharksNRays, our collective voice helped bring a positive outcome for sharks and rays at CITES CoP17.